Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 Choose a name and Azure location for your Managed OpenShift on Azure cluster.
 The fully qualified domain name (FQDN) of your cluster will be `$CLUSTER_NAME.$LOCATION.cloudapp.azure.com`.
 This FQDN must not already be taken by any Azure virtual machine, otherwise cluster creation will fail.
+Note that there is a [known issue](known-issues.md#cannot-create-cluster-with-fqdns-containing-capital-letters) that FQDNs must not contain capital letters.

 This walkthrough will create a Managed OpenShift on Azure cluster in a new resource group with the same name as the cluster.